-The student may appeal the Committee on Academic and Professional Standards' decision to impose disciplinary dismissal, suspension, probation, or lesser sanctions to the Dean, or Dean's designee, within ten (10) working days after receipt of written notification of the Committee's final decision to impose the sanction.
+The student may appeal the Committee on Academic and Professional Standards' decision to impose disciplinary dismissal, suspension, probation, or lesser sanctions to the Dean, or Dean's designee, within ten (10) working days after receipt of notification of the Committee's final decision to impose the sanction.
 The Dean, or Dean's designee, is the final level of appeal for lesser penalties that may include final grade penalties or exclusion from class and must issue a decision within ten (10) working days.
-Instances of suspension, or dismissal, if the outcome of the Dean's (or Dean's designee) decision is unfavorable for the student may appeal to the Vice President (or designee) for Health Sciences, as the President's designee, within ten (10) days after receipt of written notification of the Dean's, or Dean's designee's, final decision to impose the sanction.
+If a student appeals a penalty of program suspension or dismissal, the Vice Dean of Education and Academic Affairs, as the Dean's designee, will determine if the student shall remain enrolled in the curriculum until the case is determined.
+A notification will be communicated to the student, detailing when and under what circumstances the student may enroll in courses during an appeal process.
+Instances of suspension, or dismissal, if the outcome of the Dean's (or Dean's designee) decision is unfavorable for the student may appeal to the Vice President (or designee) for Health Sciences within ten (10) days after receipt of notification of the Dean's, or Dean's designee's, final decision to impose the sanction.

 The Vice President (or designee) will review the appeal directly.
-The Vice President, or designee, is the final level of appeal for probation or suspension and must issue a decision within thirty (30) calendar days.
+The Vice President, or designee, is the final level of appeal for probation and must issue a decision within 10 working days.